ABOUT OUR PROGRAMS

 We pioneer thought-provoking and collaborative cross-cultural programs to build a more vibrant and inclusive Chicago

-A citywide, intercultural festival of art, ideas, and performance, hosted annually in September and October.
+A citywide, intercultural festival of art, ideas, and performance, hosted annually in October.

 Journey Chicago 2021 included 43 events across more than 20 Chicago neighborhoods and suburbs.

 An annual capacity-building conference and workshop series for Members of the Chicago Cultural Alliance and other arts & culture professionals throughout the region.

 View recorded sessions from our past conferences at the link below.

 An annual celebration of the diverse cultures throughout Chicago and the world with cultural performances, art, and of course, dumplings!